hpcc-hcmut/status/incident_report.md

 ---
 #### 21 May, 2022

-We detected a Power Outage Notice today at H6 campus, possibility caused by a thunderstorm.
+A power outage occured today at H6 campus, possibility caused by a big thunderstorm.